-It is so important to balance our blood sugar levels.
-Blood sugar imbalances can cause a range of health symptoms and, as a clinician, I am seeing more and more of these problems arise.
+Blood sugar imbalances can cause a range of health symptoms, so it’s important to balance our blood sugar levels, as a clinician I am seeing more and more of these problems arise.
 The other health concern with having unbalanced blood sugar levels long-term is something called insulin resistance, which can make it very difficult to lose weight, and eventually lead to Type 2 Diabetes.
 If you already have Type 2 Diabetes you can reduce the health damage caused by this disease by learning how to maintain stable blood sugar levels.

 So What Are the Symptoms of Blood Sugar Problems?

 Blood sugar imbalances can cause some significant signs and symptoms in our bodies.
 These may just be mild or in some cases can be debilitating.
 Warning signs that you may be experiencing blood sugar imbalances include: